wramet/build-my-cfd/MODULE_03_SINGLE_PHASE_FLOW/CONTENT/07_ADVANCED_TOPICS/02_Advanced_Turbulence.md

 - **Wall-resolved LES:** Requires y+ ≈ 1 everywhere → extremely fine mesh near walls → ~100× RANS cost
 - **DES:** Uses RANS in boundary layer (y+ ≈ 30-100) + LES only in separated regions → 5-20× RANS cost
 - **Savings:** Near-wall resolution dominates cell count for high Re; DES avoids this by using RANS there
+- **Trade-off:** Slightly less accurate than pure LES but much more affordable
 </details>

 <details>